Kingston Wrongful Death Lawyer

 Before a wrongful death action can be filed in the state of New York, a personal representative must be appointed by a court to stand in for the deceased person and file a wrongful death lawsuit.
 If the deceased appointed an executor in their will, this will generally be the person appointed as a personal representative.
 Whether or not the deceased person created a will, appointing a personal representative requires beginning the probate process for the deceased person’s estate.
 If you have lost a loved one as a result of someone else’s negligent or intentional acts, seek legal help as soon as possible to begin the process of probate and evidence-gathering to support a claim for wrongful death.

-To determine if you and your family may benefit from filing a wrongful death action in New York after a loved one’s passing, contact the compassionate and experienced Hudson Valley personal injury and wrongful death law firm Rusk, Wadlin, Heppner & Martuscello for a consultation on your claims, at 845-331-4100 in Kingston or 845-236-4411 in Marlboro.
+To determine if you and your family may benefit from filing a wrongful death action in New York after a loved one’s passing, contact the compassionate and experienced Kingston wrongful death lawyers at the law firm Rusk, Wadlin, Heppner & Martuscello for a consultation on your claims, at 845-331-4100 in Kingston or 845-236-4411 in Marlboro.